manavsehgal/reactspeedcoding/manuscript/c11-redux-state-container.md

 Of course we need to update the ```store/roadmap.js``` to import from the new ```roadmapApp.js``` file.

 All along this journey refactoring our Redux app for optimizations, we were running the test suite defined earlier to ensure all tests are passing.

 {pagebreak}

 ## Component specification

-Let us write the specification for our Roadmap app using the BDD test environment we setup using **Test App Components** chapter.
+Just like the spec we wrote earlier, let us write the component specification for our Roadmap app.

-For this we will use Mocha only to start with and specify our component hierarchy as a to-be-implemented test suite.

 {title="03_roadmap.spec.js", lang=javascript}
 ~~~~~~~